BibekGupta/Text-To-Speech-Extension/README.md

 ## Installation

 1. Download the extension from the [Main Files](https://github.com/BibekGupta/Text-To-Speech-Extension/tree/main).
-2. Enable Develoe Mode In Brower
+2. Enable Developer Mode In Brower
 3. Open The Folder and Enjoy :D

 ## Usage